 Beat Hess studied at the Universities of Geneva, Freiburg, and Miami, is an attorney-at-law and holds a Ph.D. in Law.

-- Member of the Board of Directors of Nestlé S.A.

-- Vice Chairman of the Board of Directors of Holcim Ltd.
+- Member of the Board of Directors of Nestlé S.A. - Vice Chairman of the Board of Directors of LafargeHolcim Ltd. (until May 2016, thereafter Chairman)

 Stacy Enxing Seng